swt1024/ELGE/README.md

 ### 2. Construct lncRNA-protein-protein heterogeneous network

-1. Run `process/construct_lppi/get_lpi.py` to preprocess the NPInter LPI data and construct a weighted LPI network..
+1. Run `process/construct_lppi/get_lpi.py` to preprocess the NPInter LPI data and construct a weighted LPI network.
 2. Run `process/construct_lppi/get_lppi.py` to filter the BioGRID PPI data and generate the LPPI network.

 ### 3. Node feature annotation for the LPPI network